stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

 When investigating a data discrepancy, look for consistencies such as records missing over a specific timeframe or issues that only affect certain records or data types.

-For example: [formula fields in Salesforce]({{ link.troubleshooting.salesforce-formula-fields | prepend: site.baseurl }}) can occasionally cause data discrepancies due to how they're updated.
+For example: [Formula fields in Salesforce]({{ link.troubleshooting.salesforce-formula-fields | prepend: site.baseurl }}) can occasionally cause data discrepancies due to how they're updated.

 We recommend checking the [Additional & Integration Specific Resources]({{ site.baseurl }}/troubleshooting/data-discrepancies/#additional--integration-specific-resources) section for causes of common data discrepancies and how to resolve them.